 Pick blackberries when the fruits have changed from red to black but still feel firm.
 When ripe, the berries should easily detach from the plant.
 Harvesting early in the morning while the weather is cool prolongs the shelf life of the berries.
 After picking, store the berries in a refrigerator and do not wash them until you are ready to use them.
+The sweet, nutritious berries can be eaten fresh, preserved or used for cooking.
 Do not consume any other part of the plant.